This post may contain affiliate links. Please read our privacy policy.

-The mule is still A Thing in the cocktail world.
-It has been sharing the throne for the past few years with the Aperol Spritz, Old-Fashioned Negroni, and a few other classic drinks.
+The mule is still a big thing in the cocktail world.
+It has been sharing the throne for the past few years with the Aperol Spritz, Old-Fashioned, Negroni, and a few other classic drinks.
 But no one can argue that it’s been having a serious moment for a while.
+This recipe is a twist on the mule concept: a base spirit (often vodka), ginger beer, and some citrus juice.
+But here with some sparking wine to give it more effervescence and make it feel holiday festive!
+It’s like a mimosa and a mule had a little sparkling cocktail baby.

 Orange Champagne Mule: A citrusy, sparkling cocktail, perfect for brunch, pairing with appetizers, or just drinks with friends.